A framework for the local information dynamics of distributed computation in complex systems: Information Transfer

 \section{Information Transfer}

 Information transfer refers to a directional signal or communication of dynamic information from a \textit{source} to a \textit{destination}.
-We have previously described how to measure information transfer in complex systems, and applied this to CA rules 110 and 18, in \cite{liz08a}.
-Here, we summarize this work and discuss interpretations from the perspective of computation, present more examples, and introduce collective transfer entropy.
+In this section, we review descriptions of how to measure information transfer in complex systems from \cite{liz08a,liz10e,liz13a}, and the associated application to several ECA rules.